When Cheap Labour Disappears

 5.3 Long-Term: Fostering Innovation and Automation

 By significantly reducing reliance on manual labor, automation could replicate, and eventually match and surpass the cost efficiencies once achieved through labor arbitrage, albeit with different social trade-offs.
-This shift enables reshoring, thereby eliminating long shipping lanes, accelerating production cycles, and enhancing regulatory oversight and safety (Baldwin, 2019).
-The Brookings Institution (2020) estimates that automation could reduce production costs by up to 30% within 10 years in some industries, making domestic manufacturing economically viable once again.
+This shift enables reshoring, thereby eliminating long shipping lanes, accelerating production cycles, and enhancing regulatory oversight and safety (Baldwin, 2019; see also Baldwin, “Globotics and Macroeconomics,” NBER Working Paper, 2022).
+Industry analyses suggest that automation could reduce production costs by up to 30% within a decade in some sectors (McKinsey Global Institute, 2017; BCG, 2015), making domestic manufacturing economically viable once again.

 Additionally, raw resources remain a persistent dependency.
-The World Bank (2020b) notes that the demand for critical minerals including lithium, cobalt, and rare earth elements, essential for batteries, electronics, and automation technologies, will surge by 500% by 2050 (or 30 years).
+The World Bank (2020) notes that the demand for critical battery minerals – specifically graphite, lithium, and cobalt, essential for batteries, electric vehicles, and energy storage – could surge by up to 500% by 2050.
+Notably, this projection applies to battery minerals rather than rare earth elements, whose demand growth is expected to be more moderate (the World Bank classifies rare earths as “medium-impact” minerals in this context).
 This underscores the need for strategic resource management, innovative sourcing methods like recycling, and diversified supply chains.

 Conclusion: The Future of Western Resilience